Saddleworth moor - site of Ian Bradly and myra hindley murders

 Both Killers Behind the Moors Murders Died in Prison

 Myra Hindley died of respiratory failure on November 15, 2002.
-The courts never granted her request for release.
+She was never released from prison despite her efforts.

 Brady lived out his sentence between prisons and mental institutions.
 During his time behind bars, he regularly attempted to manipulate staff, other prisoners, and patients.
 He used everything from hunger strikes to verbal abuse and outright violence.
-For example, he nearly strangled another psychiatric patient to death in 1997 after an argument in the institution’s kitchen.
+In 1997, for example, he nearly strangled another psychiatric patient to death after an argument in the institution’s kitchen.

 Follow us on social media!